TaskRatchet/taskratchet-docs/integrations.md

 Date            | Date task was added, or completed if using `*`-tag Value           | Always `1`
 Comment         | Task summary, e.g., `The Task by 3/24/2021, 11:59 PM or pay $10.00`

+##### Examples

+> Go shopping

+On **creation** of the task, the default Beeminder goal you specified in your settings will receive a datapoint of 1.

+> Go shopping &shopping

+On **creation** of the task, your `shopping` Beeminder goal will receive a datapoint of 1, in addition to your default goal.

+> Go shopping &shopping &chores

+On **creation** of the task, your `shopping` and `chores` goals will both receive a datapoint of 1, in addition to your default goal.

+> Go shopping \*shopping

+On **completion** of the task, your `shopping` Beeminder goal will receive a datapoint of 1.
+In addition, your default goal will receive a datapoint of 1 when the task was created.

+> Go shopping \*shopping &chores

+On **creation** of the task, your `chores` Beeminder goal will receive a datapoint of 1, in addition to your default goal.

+On **completion** of the task, your `shopping` Beeminder goal will receive a datapoint of 1.

 #### Enable Beeminder Integration